 Overview and activities of the Audit & Supervisory Board and its members

+Kyoei Steel is a company with a Board of Auditors, which must consist of no more than five Audit & Supervisory Board members according to our articles of incorporation.
+It currently consists of one full-time Audit & Supervisory Board member and three outside Audit & Supervisory Board members.
 Although we do not have an auditing staff organization, we have established a system for supporting the work of our one full-time Audit & Supervisory Board member through the Human Resources & General Affairs Department, Accounting & Financing Department, Internal Auditing Department, and Risk Compliance Management Office.
 The Audit & Supervisory Board must include at least one individual with appropriate knowledge of finance and accounting, and at least one independent executive without risk of any conflict of interest with general shareholders.
-The Audit & Supervisory Board held 17 meetings in FY2024.
+The Audit & Supervisory Board held 16 meetings in FY2025.
 The attendance rate of Audit & Supervisory Board members (including those from outside the Company) was 100%.
-The Audit & Supervisory Board meets regularly once a month, and as needed.
+In principle, the Audit & Supervisory Board meets once a month, with further meetings held as needed.
+In FY2025, deliberations were focused on the following matters:

 Overview and activities of Nomination and Remuneration Advisory Committee

 The Nomination and Remuneration Advisory Committee consists of at least three members (the majority of whom are independent outside directors) selected by resolution of the Board of Directors from among independent outside directors and representative directors.
 It is an advisory body established to deliberate mainly on the nomination and compensation of representative directors, board directors, Audit & Supervisory Board members, and executive officers, and to provide advice and recommendations to the Board of Directors.
 It meets as needed.
+The Committee held three meetings in FY2025.
+The attendance rate of the four outside directors and two representative directors was 100%.
+In addition to these meetings, the Company strives to enhance deliberations such as by providing a forum for discussion between the representative directors and outside directors on important matters in advance.
+In FY2025, the following matters were discussed and considered.

 - Executive system for the next year and personnel changes